getgud-io/cpp-getgud-sdk/README.md

 # GetGud C++ SDK Documentation

-This C++ SDK allows you to integrate the GetGud analytics platform in your application for performance monitoring and reporting purposes.
+This C++ SDK allows you to integrate the GetGud in your application for toxicity protection and analytics purposes.

 ## Table of Contents